 Rene Descartes famously said, "I am thinking, therefore I exist".
 Does a thought necessarily imply a thinker though?
 In some form your thoughts exist, you know that something thinks it is you reading these words at this moment.
 Whether those thoughts come from you or this moment is just a random ripple on the surface of infinity we cannot really know.

 In seeking any meaning you must first start with the doubt underpinning all things, the uncertainty that your consciousness cannot and I believe should not escape from.
 Therefore the first point to understand in working out your meaning of life is that you cannot know the meaning of your life with complete certainty.
 There is no simple answer to your every question, the mysteries of the creation of the universe, why you exist, what happens when you die.
 This will not stop many trying to sell simple answers, nor many more from taking them, but they ignore the reality of our consciousness, of doubt.

 Certainty is untruth.

-Unfortunately, as Bertrand Russell said "What men want is not knowledge, but certainty".
-We want to have thoughts that ease our doubts, that offer answers to our fears, that elevate us in the heirarchy of beings.
+Unfortunately, as Bertrand Russell said, "What men want is not knowledge, but certainty".
+We want to have thoughts that ease our doubts, that offer answers to our fears, that elevate us in the hierarchy of beings.
 Belief systems are fabricated for this purpose and many find comfort in them, clinging to them all the more tightly for their often illogical nature.
 We are remarkably good at keeping facts which interfere with what we want to believe from encroaching on our everyday consciousness.